Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Mathematical Modeling of the Industrial P2H System

 \subsection{Time Discretization}

 While the state and system variables of the P2H system evolve continuously over time, the control variables available to the controller are typically not changed permanently, but only at discrete points in time and then kept constant until the next time point.
-This is caused by the fact that operating the HTHP by varying the compressor shaft speed induces thermal stresses in the heat exchangers during transient operations.
-Thus, rapid changes in the operating points should therefore be avoided and limited to a few discrete points in time.
+This is caused by the fact that operating the HTHP, i.e., changing the HTHX outlet temperature by varying the compressor shaft speed, induces thermal stresses in the heat exchangers during transient operations.
+For this reason, rapid changes in the operating points should be avoided and limited to a few discrete points in time.

-We therefore divide the planning horizon $[0,T]$ into $N\in \mathbb{N}$ uniformly spaced subintervals of length $\Delta t = {T}/{N}$ and define the time grid points $t_n = n \Delta t$ for $n =0,\ldots,N$.
-Let a generic continuous-time variable be described by the function $G:[0,T]\to \R$.
-We will use the short-hand notation $G_n:=G(t_n)$ for the sampled value at the time grid point $t_n$.
-Control variables are supposed to be piecewise constant functions on the above introduced time grid taking values $G(t)=G_n$ on $[t_n,t_{n+1})$ with $ n=0,\ldots,N-1$.
-All other state and system variables are treated as continuous-time functions governed by certain equations that capture the dynamics of the system.
+We therefore divide the planning horizon $[0,\Hor]$ into $N\in \mathbb{N}$ uniformly spaced subintervals of length $\Delta t = {\Hor}/{N}$ and define the time grid points $t_n = n \Delta t$ for $n =0,\ldots,N$.
+Let $G:[0,\Hor]\to \R$ be a given continuous-time function.
+In this work we use the short-hand notation $G_n:=G(t_n)$ for the sampled value at the time grid point $t_n$.
+The control variables and some related system variables are assumed to be piecewise constant functions on the time grid introduced above and take the values $G(t)=G_n$ for $t\in[t_n,t_{n+1})$ with $n=0,\ldots,N-1$.
+The remaining system variables and in particular the state variables of the control problem are treated as continuous-time functions governed by certain equations that capture the dynamics of the system.
 However, the controller only uses the values at the time grid points for the control decisions.

 The electricity price for trading on the intraday spot market is not quoted continuously over time, but generally only every 15 minutes.
 For the sake of simplicity we model this price as a continuous-time stochastic process and discretize it accordingly.